KevinFasusi/supplychainpy/docs/_build/html/_sources/quickstart.txt

     >>>     Range('D' + str(x)).value = sku.abcxyz_classification
     >>>     +=1

-The columns A-D will now be populated with the values indicated.
+The columns A-D will now be populated with the values below: